Contact Chemistry World

 The first few years saw me working on chemistry journals; handling submissions, sending papers for peer review, commissioning new articles and launching a new journal.
 In July 2011, I crossed over to the ‘dark side’ and joined the RSC design team as a picture editor; sourcing pictures, commissioning photographs and illustrations for the organisation.
 I’ve always enjoyed reading (and writing!) for the esteemed magazine Chemistry World, now I get to source images and help with its design on a daily basis.
 Scientists should never underestimate the power of imagery when it comes to communicating their interests and research – as they say, a picture paints a thousand words.

 Email: Scott Ollington

-Having worked for the RSC since 1993 alongside the Editorial Team, I currently produce Chemistry World and a range of other magazines such as Education in Chemistry and The Mole.
+Having worked for the Royal Society of Chemistry since 1993 alongside the editorial team, I currently produce Chemistry World and a range of other magazines such as Education in Chemistry and The Mole.

 Tel: +44 (0)1223 432202